University Athletic Association Overview & History

 |Dr. Michael Sagas||Faculty Athletic Rep.|

-In an era when the NCAA estimates 70 percent of Division I schools are losing money on intercollegiate athletics, the Gator athletic program continued to have an impact in regard to University academic programs.
-Since 1990, the University Athletic Association has contributed more than $67 million to the University to fund academic endeavors.
+In an era when the NCAA estimates 90 percent of Division I schools are losing money on intercollegiate athletics, the University of Florida Athletic Association has contributed more than $56.3 million since 2006 to help fund University of Florida academic endeavors.

-Since 1992, UF has honored 93 Academic All-Americans to rank fourth among all Division I colleges and overall UF student-athletes have picked up 121 Academic All-Americans.
-Four Gators have been selected to the Capital One Academic All-American Hall of Fame, the second best total in the nation, while Gator student-athletes have earned NCAA post-graduate scholarships 48 times.
-UF is the only SEC school to place 100 or more student-athletes on the Southeastern Conference Academic Honor Roll each of the last 15 years.
-In 2011-12, 168 UF student-athletes earned a spot on the SEC Academic Honor Roll.
+Since 1992, UF has honored 100 Academic All-Americans to rank fourth among all Division I colleges and overall UF student-athletes have picked up 128 Academic All-Americans.
+Five Gators have been selected to the Capital One Academic All-American Hall of Fame, the second best total in the nation, while Gator student-athletes have earned NCAA post-graduate scholarships 53 times.
+UF is the only SEC school to place 100 or more student-athletes on the Southeastern Conference Academic Honor Roll each of the last 17 years.
+In 2013-14, 184 UF student-athletes earned a spot on the SEC Academic Honor Roll.
 UF set its school record with 193 SEC Academic Honor Roll members in 2002-03.

 NCAA Certification and Compliance